Changshu Jiangsu, China Travel Guide

 Changshu Train Terminal (常熟站) is a modern station on the Shanghai-Nantong Railway.
 This railway offers efficient connections to major cities in the region.

-Changshu Central Long-distance Bus Station (常熟汽车客运站) offers frequent connections to numerous cities across Jiangsu Province and some neighboring provinces.
-Long-distance buses are generally comfortable and more affordable than high-speed rail.
+Changshu Central Long-distance Bus Station (常熟汽车客运站) offers frequent connections to a large number of cities across Jiangsu Province and some neighboring provinces.
+Long-distance buses are generally comfortable and less expensive than high-speed rail.

 Booking tickets in advance, especially for popular routes and during peak seasons, is highly recommended.